China says it needs more time to assess US, India proposal to blacklist JeM chief Masood Azhar's brother by UN | Law-Order

 - China

+China on Wednesday put a hold on a proposal by India and the US to designate Azhar, the brother of JeM chief Masood Azhar, as a global terrorist and subject him to assets freeze, travel ban and arms embargo.

-“We need more time to assess the application to sanction this individual,'' Chinese Foreign Ministry spokesman Wang Wenbin told a media briefing while replying to a question.
+“We need more time to assess the relevant application,” Chinese Foreign Ministry spokesman Wang Wenbin told a media briefing while replying to a question.

+Wang said the 1267 Committee of the UNSC has clear guidelines regarding the designation of terrorist organisations and individuals and related procedures.

 Abdul Rauf Azhar, born in 1974 in Pakistan, was sanctioned by the US in December 2010.